harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

 ### The middle path
 Salmon has the ability to take bam files as input, and use sequence alignments to make probabilistic assignments of reads to loci (and count those assignments).
 For this "alignment-based" mode, Salmon requires that reads be mapped to a set of transcript sequences rather than splice-mapped to the genome.
 Because bam files contain a lot of information that are useful for performing quality checks on your data, we believe it is worthwhile to perform sequence alignment.
 Our specific recommendation follows immediately below.

-## Quantifying expression best practice
+## Quantifying expression: best practice
 In order to obtain a comprehensive set of quality control metrics on our fastq files, while also obtaining gene and isoform-level count matrices from Salmon's (isoform-level) quantification machinery, we use nf-core's RNA-seq pipeline, found [here :octicons-link-external-24:](https://nf-co.re/rnaseq/3.19.0){:target="_blank"}. [nf-core :octicons-link-external-24:](https://nf-co.re/){:target="_blank"} is a collection of *Nextflow* workflows for automating analyses of high-dimensional biological data.
 [Nextflow :octicons-link-external-24:](https://www.nextflow.io/){:target="_blank"} is a workflow language that can be used to chain together multi-step data analysis workflows, which can easily be adapted for running on high performance computing enviornments such as Harvard's [CANNON :octicons-link-external-24:](https://www.rc.fas.harvard.edu/services/cluster-computing/){:target="_blank"} cluster.
 The RNA-seq workflow has a variety of option to choose from, but we specifically use the "STAR-salmon" option (see the green line in the workflow diagram below).
 This option performs spliced alignment to the genome with *STAR*, projects those alignments onto the transcriptome, and performs alignment-based quantification from the projected alignments with Salmon.
 The workflow requires as input a specifically formatted sample sheet, a genome fasta, and either a gtf or a gff annotation file.

 ???
 Note "Click here to see the nf-core RNA-seq workflow diagram"